 Meet Stephen F. Eckel

 I am extremely honored to receive this nomination as ASHP has always been my professional home.
-There are many leaders who have utilized skills in the past to bring health-system pharmacy to this point, and I am committed to do the same for future generations.
+There are many leaders who have utilized their skills in the past to bring health-system pharmacy to this point, and I am committed to do the same for future generations.